konsumer/cross-env-scaffold/README.md

 * `open test/index.html` for in-browser testing.
 * `open test/lib/test.html?{TESTNAME}` for in-browser testing of a single test

-For single-tests, testname can be combined with & symbol, to include multiple files in a single instance.
+For single-tests, {TESTNAME} can be combined with & symbol, to include multiple files in a single instance.

 To add more tests, make tests that look like `test/test.foobar.js` and put them in `test` folder with filename that begins with `test.`.
-Add a script tag in test/index.html, just like  `foobar`
+Add to `tests` var in test/index.html, just like  `foobar`